 At Trinity Academy the School of Rugby is currently offered to S1-S4 pupils who participate in two curricular lessons and three extra-curricular lessons per week.
 There is a School of Rugby timetable posted on the school website showing which periods the School of Rugby takes place on each week.
 It is pupils’ responsibility to check back with class teachers to see if there is work or homework to be aware of.

 In the senior phase pupils are given the opportunity to complete the UKCC Level 1 coaching children course.
 While continuing to develop rugby skills, pupils also enhance their leadership, organisation and communication skills.

 At the start of S1, pupils will be asked if they want to join School of Rugby.
 If they opt to do so, they follow the School of Rugby timetable so they will come out of class for two periods each week.
 Before this happens, a letter to be signed by parents/carers will be sent home, agreeing for the pupil to take part.

 The School of Rugby provides an environment for learning inside and outside of the classroom.
 Each pupil involved in School of Rugby receives a report on their involvement and progress included in their PE report.
-Trinity Academy has run the School of Rugby for six years.
+Trinity Academy has run the School of Rugby for eight years.
 Participants have shown a significant improvement in their Key National Themes (skills) and their Physical Competency tests.
 As a result of such improvements two players from the school were chosen to represent Scotland at their age and nine players have represented Edinburgh.